-The recently concluded CyberWeek (an annual worldwide event that took place in Abu Dhabi in the UAE last October 12-17, 2019) offered training and talks on a number of important issues that are highly relevant for today’s security professionals: cyber threats, hacking (ethical and otherwise), cloud security, application security, reverse engineering, addressing web attacks, cryptocurrency, artificial intelligence, social media, cyber careers, and more.
+The recently concluded CyberWeek (an annual worldwide event that took place in Abu Dhabi in the UAE in October 12-17, 2019) offered training and talks on a number of important issues that are highly relevant for today’s security professionals: cyber threats, hacking (ethical and otherwise), cloud security, application security, reverse engineering, addressing web attacks, cryptocurrency, artificial intelligence, social media, cyber careers, and more.

 This Hack in the Box conference is crucial because organizations today face serious cybersecurity threats.
 In fact, cybersecurity threats affect every business, no matter the size.
 As the second most reported economic crime,cyber crime affects 32% of organizations around the world and costs the global economy over US $400 billion per year.
 In other words, this is not something that you can ignore.